 NOTE: You can use the fluffy whip to frost cupcakes, rather than putting it into the 8×8 pan.
-The Fluffy whip stage would also be the stage to add your rice krispies is making rice krispee treats, rather than melting the marshmallows for them.
-This will make for the best krispee treats!
+The Fluffy whip stage would also be the stage to add your rice Krispies is making rice Krispie treats, rather than melting the marshmallows for them.
+This will make for the best Krispie treats!

 FTC DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for my endorsement, recommendation, testimonial and/or link to any products or services from this article.
 However, I only recommend products or services I have personally used myself and are in alignment with The Hippy Homemaker's ideals.
 Christina Anthis a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.